 - Position your button right next to your instructional information, or place it below where you have your educational data.

-- Leverage storytelling – use stories to guide website visitors to your call-to-action button.
+- Leverage storytelling.
+Use stories to guide website visitors to your call-to-action button.

-- Use incredible designs, such as adding an arrow, images, etc to create a unique call-to-action button
+- Use incredible designs, such as adding an arrow, images, etc. to create a unique call-to-action button

 Recommended Article: How to Get Google to Index Your Backlinks Faster

-Being able to craft an ideal call-to-action and get your buyer persona to click is not very easy, you must put more effort to make it work for you.
+To be able to craft an ideal call-to-action and get your buyer persona to click is not very easy.
+You must put more effort to make it work for you.
 Please read this post by Donna Merrill to learn how to use a call to action for profitable conversions.

 There are millions of articles with great ideas on how to improve clicks, but many are still not able to get clicks or convert visitors to leads.
 The good news is that you don’t have to be an authority to increase click-through-rates.
 A simple tweak on your CTA copy might be all you need.

 But first, understand what your target market needs and create your CTA around it.
 Then make sure you position it at the best location possible.
 For example, Go-Globe shows that “47% of websites have a clear call-to-action button at a strategic location that takes visitors only 3-seconds or less to see.”